Luadoo/Luadoo/README.md

 ## Updates

 * Jan 2024:  One paper on the quantization model is submitted to the journal.
-* June 2024: Starting to learn the diffusion model & quantization model.
+* May 2024: Starting to learn the diffusion model & quantization model.

 ## 2) Study by Coursera Course
 * Neural Networks and Deep Learning - - Andrew Ng, Kian Katanforoosh, Younes BensoudaMourri